prvanduyl/GCDCourseProject/CodeBook.md

 |frequencyBodyBodyGyroscopeMagStd|Mean of fBodyBodyGyroMag-std() calculated per subject and activity|
 |frequencyBodyBodyGyroscopeJerkMagMean|Mean of fBodyBodyGyroJerkMag-mean() calculated per subject and activity|
 |frequencyBodyBodyGyroscopeJerkMagStd|Mean of fBodyBodyGyroJerkMag-std() calculated per subject and activity|

+###Units of measurement
+For all accelerometer variables the units are in standard gravity units 'g'.
+For all gyroscope variables the units are radians/second.